 Over the past several years, cryptocurrency has grown in popularity.
 Thanks to relatively low fees, investors find buying and selling cryptocurrency particularly attractive.
 Cryptocurrency isn’t connected to any government, and it offers significant profit potential over the long term.

-Whether your intent is to trade frequently or to purchase coins and hold them long term, this article provides insight into cryptocurrency and recommends four of the best crypto exchanges based on exchange score, average liquidity and trading volume.
+If you’re just getting started with investing in cryptocurrency, you may need some help navigating the exchange waters.
+Whether you intend to trade frequently or to purchase coins and hold them, this article recommends four of the best crypto exchanges based on exchange score, average liquidity and trading volume.

-4 of the Best Cryptocurrency Exchanges
+4 of the Best Crypto Exchanges